JakeC007/JakeC007.github.io/_posts/2023-03-8-openai-CLI-tip.md

-Back in the terminal, I loaded my new settings into my current terminal setting (Note: the new alias would have automatically loaded the next time I opened the terminal).
+Back in the terminal, I loaded my new settings into my current terminal.
+(Note: the new alias would have automatically loaded the next time I opened the terminal).